marco-bolo/wp2-wp5-workshop/README.md

     V4 18S rRNA: TAReuk454FWD1 & TAReukREV3 ~380 bp (Stoeck et al., 2010)
 - Reference library: please use the [PR2 reference sequence database](https://pr2-database.org) above version 5.0.0

+**Importantly** the runs of the 18S dataset are mixed-orientated.
+This means that the R1 file will have a mix of forward and reverse reads.
+This is due to the way the library was prepared.
+The Illumina tag was attached to the forward primer.
+Half of the reads are thus in reverse orientation and do not have a tag.

 *[Data ownership: This dataset was published and made publicly available by [Caracciolo et al. 2022](https://doi.org/10.1111/mec.16539)]*